History of the Ladies Board

 The types of work and support have changed with the times.
 The initial 40 Board members were overseers and as such, supplied kitchen and dining equipment, bedding, and food for the hospital and its patients.
 It encouraged the community to make similar donations and aided The Leesburg Garden Club in growing and canning vegetables for patients and staff.
 One of The Ladies Board’s major responsibilities from 1926-36 was maintaining a home for nurses-in-training.
 Throughout the decades, The Board has donated funds to purchase land for expansions and to renovate and add to the hospital.
 In 1996, The Ladies Board committed support and money for a new hospital to be built at Lansdowne, just east of Leesburg.

-Today’s Ladies Board funds its many projects with proceeds from The Annual Rummage Sale (established in 1926), Twice Is Nice thrift shop in Leesburg, The Hospital Gift Shop at Lansdowne, the Lights of Love remembrance program, and the Polly Clemens Nursery Fund.
-Money raised is used for nursing scholarships ($109,250 in 2017) and the purchase of equipment for all areas of the hospital.
-In 2008, The Greatest Impact Fund was established by The Board and Inova Loudoun Hospital Foundation to provide all hospital departments with funding for equipment and other materials.
+Today’s Ladies Board funds its many projects with proceeds from The Annual Rummage Sale (established in 1926), Twice Is Nice thrift shop in Leesburg, Riverside Gift Shop located in the North lobby at Lansdowne, the Lights of Love remembrance program, and the Polly Clemens Nursery Fund.
+Money raised is used for nursing scholarships ($120,000 in 2023) and the purchase of equipment for all areas of the hospital.
+In 2008, The Greatest Needs Fund was established by The Board and Inova Loudoun Hospital Foundation to provide all hospital departments with funding for equipment and other materials.
 Also in 2008, The Board fulfilled a $1 million pledge for the new Birthing Inn, which is named for The Ladies Board.
-The Board is half-way toward fulfillment of a second $1 million pledge, this one for the Cornwall Cares Emergency Room renovation.
+The Ladies Board is half-way toward fulfilling it’s current pledge of $1.2M.